schafezp/karmabot/README.md

 - [ ] Create icon for the karmabot bot and add it through the BotFather
 - [ ] Allow you to +1 yourself only in your chat 1 on 1 with the bot.
 Useful for testing.
 - [ ] Create integrated testing environment (possibly using telegram client api?) for making sure the bot works
+- [ ] Offer support for users to set a personal flag associated with themselves.
+- [ ] Have /userinfo show the rank of a user relative to others
+- [ ] Show deltas on /showkarma from most recent /showkarma
+- [ ] Create decorator to update chatname, username, etc

 *Bug fixes*
 - [ ] add bug fixes here